Dumisa Ngobe

 Vincent Dumisani Ngobe (born 5 March 1973) is a South African former professional soccer player who played as a midfielder.
 He played 32 times for the South Africa national team and works currently as head of development for Mpumalanga Black Aces.

+International career

 Ngobe earned 32 caps and scored 2 goals for South Africa national football team, being selected for 1997 FIFA Confederations Cup, 1998 and 2000 Africa Cup of Nations and 2000 Summer Olympics, the latter as an overaged player.